 If you have a vegetarian or vegan coming to dinner, please make this instead of having to subject them to tofurkey – Fake meat really is as horrible as it sounds.

 This recipe comes with a few variations so that no matter what kind of special diet you have to accommodate, you can easily adapt it.

-Side dishes are probably my favourite part of any holiday (I’m one of those people that simply cannot survive without my mother’s homemade dressing/stuffing on any holiday).
-Here are a few different dishes that you can be thrilled about having on your Thanksgiving table – For their aesthetic as well as their nutritional value.
+Side dishes are probably my favorite part of any holiday (I’m one of those people who simply cannot survive without my mother’s homemade dressing/stuffing on any holiday).
+Here are a few different dishes you can be thrilled about having on your Thanksgiving table – For their aesthetic and nutritional value.